U.S. News and World Report, June 24, 2014

 See article on original website

-So it surprised many observers last Monday when the U.S. Supreme Court refused to even review the appellate court’s ruling.
+So it surprised many observers last Monday when the U.S. Supreme Court refused to even review the appellate court’s ruling, which was in favor of the vulture funds.
 The court only needs four justices to grant a petition for “certiorari,” or review, and this was an extremely important case.
 Most experts agree that it has serious implications for the international financial system.
 Perhaps most importantly, the appellate court ruled that Argentina must pay the vulture funds if it is going to pay the more than 90 percent of bondholders who accepted a restructuring agreement in 2005 and 2010.

 The court’s decision means that a vulture fund, or any “holdout” creditor, can prevent or destroy an existing agreement negotiated with the rest of the bondholders.
 Since there is no such thing as bankruptcy law for government borrowers, this would severely limit the ability of creditors and debtors to work out an orderly agreement in the event of sovereign debt crises.
 This is a very big deal for the functioning of international financial markets.

 So why didn’t the Supreme Court hear the case?
-It could be that the court was influenced by a change of position on the part of the U.S. government, which may have convinced it that the case was not that important.
-Unlike France, Brazil, Mexico and Nobel Prize winning-economist Joseph Stiglitz, the U.S. government did not file an amicus brief with the Supreme Court, despite its filing in the appellate case.
+It could be that the Court was influenced by a change of position on the part of the U.S. government, which may have convinced them that the case was not that important.
+Unlike France, Brazil, Mexico, and Nobel Prize winning-economist Joseph Stiglitz, the U.S. government did not file an amicus brief with the Supreme Court, despite its filing in the appellate case.
 And – here is the big mystery – neither did the IMF, even though it has publically expressed concerns about the impact of that ruling.